metal-stack/docs/docs/src/overview/networking.md

 > Listing 3: Fragment that shows swp1 being member of vrf vrf3981.

-There is a VRF defintion `iface vrf3981` to create a distinct routing table and a section `vrf vrf3981` that enslaves swp1 (connects the tenant server) into the VRF.
+There is a VRF definition `iface vrf3981` to create a distinct routing table and a section `vrf vrf3981` that enslaves swp1 (connects the tenant server) into the VRF.
 Those host facing ports are also called `edge ports`.

 Unfortunately, due to a kernel bug, IPv6 is not reliably enabled, so it is enforced explicitly via `post-up sysctl -w net.ipv6.conf.swp1.disable_ipv6=0`.
 If this `post-up` trigger is missing the LLA of the interface might be absent.